thepaperpilot/thepaperpilot.github.io/site/garden/orchard/index.md

 This is an [Agentic Fediverse](/garden/fedi-v2/index.md) app I'm designing and at least building a mock for.
 The purpose of the app is to organize and grow a [Network of Knowledge](/garden/network-of-knowledge/index.md) (or [Digital Garden](/garden/digital-gardens/index.md)) sorted by topic.
 It achieves this through a concept called message gardening, the process of converting casual conversations into formal, referenceable stores of knowledge.
 It would be an experiment in [Digital Locality](/garden/digital-locality/index.md) and perhaps represent an alternative to traditional [Social Media](/garden/social-media/index.md).

 The original problem I was trying to solve is having a lot of conversations about various topics stretching back far into the past and across many platforms.
 I often want to review something I said on a given topic and find it difficult to do so.
-This app would make it far easier to retrieve my notes on any topic, and collect those notes into a useful resource about that topic.
-It's different than a traditional note-taking app because it works with conversations directly, which is how my "notes" on a topic initially start out.
+This app would make it far easier to retrieve my notes on any topic, and collect those notes into a useful resource about that topic (a process called "message gardening").
+It's different than a traditional note-taking app because it works with conversations directly, which is useful because discourse is typically what prompts me to collect my thoughts on a topic in the first place.

 Core to this project is improving how conversations online are carried out.
 It's inspired by sort of mashing up [The IndieWeb](/garden/the-small-web/index.md) and [Commune](/garden/commune/index.md), and would follow a lot of the recommendations in the  [chat glue](https://a9.io/glue-comic/) comic.
 Contrary to each person having to own a personal website, this platform should in theory be more accessible by allowing people to skip the step of finding a domain to semi-permanently attach their identity to, and not having to pay a subscription cost to maintain it.
 See the page on the [Agentic Fediverse](/garden/fedi-v2/index.md) for details on how to run it sustainably and still offer free tiers to users.